-Before using atmospheric measurements taken with a particular instrument for meteorological purposes, the answers are needed to a number of questions, as follows:
+Before using atmospheric measurements taken with a particular sensorinstrument for meteorological purposes, the answers are needed to a number of questions are needed, as follows:

-- (a) What is the instrument or measuring system accuracy? - (b) What is the variability of measurements in a network containing such measuring systems or instruments? - (c) What change, or bias, will there be in the data provided by the instrument or measuring system if its siting location is changed? - (d) What change or bias will there be in the data if it replaces a different instrument or measuring system measuring the same weather element(s)?
+- (a) What is the sensorinstrument or measuring system accuracy? - (b) What is the variability of measurements in a network containing such measuring systems or sensorsinstruments? - (c) What change, or bias, will there be in the data provided by the sensorinstrument or measuring system if its siting location is changed? - (d) What change or bias will there be in the data if it replaces a different sensorinstrument or measuring system measuring the same weather element(s)?

-To answer these questions and to assure the validity and relevance of the measurements produced by a meteorological instrument or measuring system, some combination of calibration, laboratory testing and functional testing is needed.
+To answer these questions and to assure the validity and relevance of the measurements produced by a meteorological sensorinstrument or measuring system, some combination of calibration, laboratory testing and functional testing is needed.

-Calibration and test programmes should be developed and standardized, based on the expected climatic variability, environmental and electromagnetic interference under which instruments and measuring systems are expected to operate.
-For example, considered factors might include the expected range of temperature, humidity and wind speed; whether or not an instrument or measuring system must operate in a marine environment, or in areas with blowing dust or sand; the expected variation in electrical voltage and phase, and signal and power line electrical transients; and the expected average and maximum electromagnetic interference.
+Calibration and test programmes should be developed and standardized, based on the expected climatic variability, environmental and electromagnetic interference under which instruments and measuring systems and sensors are expected to operate.
+For example, considered factors might include the expected range of temperature, humidity and wind speed; whether or not a sensoran instrument or measuring system must operate in a marine environment, or in areas with blowing dust or sand; the expected variation in electrical voltage and phase, and signal and power line electrical transients; and the expected average and maximum electromagnetic interference.
 Meteorological Services may purchase calibration and test services from private laboratories and companies, or set up test organizations to provide those services.

-It is most important that at least two like instruments or measuring systems be subjected to each test in any test programme.
-This allows for the determination of the expected variability in the instruments measuring system, and also facilitates detecting problems.
+It is most important that at least two like sensorsinstruments or measuring systems be subjected to each test in any test programme.
+This allows for the determination of the expected variability in the sensor orinstruments measuring system, and also facilitates detecting problems.